orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

   standard on this overlay.
 The minimum GCC/Clang version used per rolling standard in this overlay minimizes incomplete coverage to avoid missing support errors.
-The consequences of using the rolling compiler as the systemwide default default will lock out access for GPU acceleration which is orders of magnitude faster than CPU in certain use case scenarios.
+The consequences of using the rolling compiler as the systemwide default is that it will lock out access for GPU acceleration which is orders of magnitude faster than CPU in certain use case scenarios.
 * Ebuild testing and development defaults on this overlay are currently set to GCC 13, GCC 15, Clang 18, Clang 19, Python 3.11.
 * CUDA 11.8 is not recommended because of version inconsistency between